suyashcjoshi/edot-nodejs-starter/README.md

-# hello-edot-node
+# Hello EDOT Node.js SDK Tutorial

 The smallest possible Node.js app showing how to add **Elastic observability in one flag** — no code changes required.

----

 ## What is EDOT?

-**EDOT** (Elastic Distribution of OpenTelemetry) is Elastic's open-source distribution of the [OpenTelemetry](https://opentelemetry.io/) SDK.
-It wraps the upstream OTel Node.js SDK with zero custom APIs, so your app stays 100% OpenTelemetry-compatible — and you get traces, metrics, and logs flowing to Elastic out of the box.
+**EDOT** (Elastic Distribution of OpenTelemetry) is Elastic's open source distribution of the OpenTelemetry SDK.]([https://opentelemetry.io/](https://www.elastic.co/docs/reference/opentelemetry/edot-sdks)) It wraps the upstream OTel Node.js SDK with zero custom APIs so your app stays 100% OpenTelemetry compatible and you get traces, metrics and logs flowing to Elastic out of the box without any code changes.

 **Benefits at a glance:**
-- **Zero code changes** — instrument any Node.js app with a single `--import` flag
+- **Zero code changes** : Auto instrument any Node.js app with a single `--import` flag
-- **Open source** — built on OpenTelemetry, no vendor lock-in
+- **Open source**: Built on OpenTelemetry so there is no vendor lock in
-- **Free with Elastic Serverless** — [Elastic Cloud Serverless](https://www.elastic.co/cloud/serverless) includes APM at no extra cost
+- **Free with Elastic Serverless**: [Elastic Cloud Serverless](https://www.elastic.co/cloud/serverless)
-- **Auto-instrumentation** — Express, HTTP, fetch, databases, and more are detected automatically
+- **Auto-instrumentation**: Express, HTTP, fetch, databases and dependencies etc are detected automatically.

----

-## How it works
+## Demo App Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐